-The large and widely branched family took in the Bordeaux wine trade
+The large and widely ramified family took part in Bordeaux wine trade

 (Labarde-Margaux) and 1903 Château Rauzan-Ségla

 (Margaux, sold again in 1956).
-It developed a true empire, the individual parts were directed by different family members.
-In 1974, due to unclean methods (cheap table wine was bought and resold as AC Bordeaux, involving a total of five companies), there was a sensational high-fines process.
-From this blow, the company did not recover and went in 1979 in a group.
-The 1945 bought Château d'Issan
+A real empire developed, the individual parts were managed by different family members.
+In 1974, due to unclean methods (cheap table wine was bought and resold as AC Bordeaux, involving a total of five companies), there was a sensational process with heavy fines.
+The company never recovered from this blow and was absorbed into a group in 1979.
+The bought in 1945 Château d'Issan

-Margaux remained family owned and run by Lionel Cruse.
+Margaux remained in family ownership and is managed by Lionel Cruse.